Rebate Accruals

 Accrual Records

 Accrual records are created for each rebate agreement using rebate transaction records generated after a sales transaction.
 You can't edit these records.
-After rebate transaction records are generated, they are grouped by the Class, Department, and Location of an item.
+After rebate transaction records are generated, they are grouped according to rebate agreement, Classification (Class, Department, and Location), and custom segment, of an item.
 When the accrual process runs, it creates one accrual record for each unique grouping of these classifications.

-In the following example, the items in four invoices satisfy the criteria of two rebate agreements with classifications defined for each item.
+In the following example, the items in four invoices satisfy the criteria of two rebate agreements with classifications and custom segments specified for each item.
+This assumes that custom segment values are taken from the source transactions, which means the box, Set Custom Segment of rebate transactions with values from source transactions, is checked, on the Custom Segment Preferences page.

 Invoice